rocket-pool/docs.rocketpool.net/docs/guides/node/rewards.md

 This amount will be divided among all of the node operators on the network, weighted by their **total effective stake**.
 The effective stake is essentially how much RPL collateral they've staked against their minipools, capped at 150%.
 Thus, for a single minipool with a 16 ETH deposit, the maximum effective stake is 24 ETH worth of RPL (which varies with the ETH/RPL ratio).
+For a single minipool with an 8 ETH deposit, the maximum effective stake is 12 ETH worth of RPL.
 Staking more RPL than this will not result in higher rewards.

 For example: if 48,300 RPL were minted, your node had 1000 effective RPL staked, and the total effective stake of the network was 1,000,000 RPL, then your rewards for the checkpoint would be 48,300 \* 1000 / 1000000 = **48.3 RPL**.